-Air Berlin is shutting down: Here’s what happens if you booked a ticket
+Air Berlin is shutting down: Here’s what happens if you booked tickets

 - Affected passengers may also submit additional costs incurred via the airline’s complaints page.

-- If you were too good at planning ahead, and bought your ticket before Air Berlin filed for insolvency, you are what the industry calls S.O.L., because those tickets can’t be reimbursed due to insolvency regulations and rebookings on other airlines are not possible, according to the website.
+- If you were too good at planning ahead, and bought your ticket before Air Berlin filed for insolvency, you’re out of luck, because those tickets can’t be reimbursed due to insolvency regulations, and rebookings on other airlines are not possible, according to the website.
 Now go drown your sorrows in German beer.

 - More detailed information is available here.